zanonnicola/meletto/src/pages/works/power-of-illusions-3.md

 title: 'power of illusions #3'
 subtitle: 'oil on wood, 48x80, 2019'
 description: >-
-  infinite brush strokes build this vibrant composition with an explosion of saturated colours. the power of illusions is represented as an elegant human-shaped figure that seems to expand its physical limits to be part of the background and vice versa. on the canvas, everything becomes chaos in constant movement.
+  the power of illusions is represented as a dynamic human-shaped figure posing on the ground in front of the viewer. this colourful painting was made using a distorted perspective that gives a very dynamic effect to the composition. the particular colour palette used includes different shades of green and yellow.
 link: ''
 pictures:
   - image: /assets/power_of_illusions-painting-meletto_3.jpg